Jump to:

 Notes and Substitutions

-- Squid: Smaller squid work best because they're more tender and cook faster.
-If you're using larger squid, slice them into rings so they cook evenly.
-You can keep the ink sacs and set them aside when cleaning if you want to use the natural ink.
-For convenience (or a darker color), some people use bottled squid ink instead.
+- Squid: Smaller squid are usually more tender and cook faster.
+If using larger squid, slice them into rings so they cook evenly.
+Save the ink sacs if you want to use the natural ink.
+You can also use bottled squid ink, which is usually sold in small packets or jars.

-- Ginger and lemongrass: These help remove any strong seafood smell and add a fresh flavor.
-You can use one or the other-both help keep the dish tasting clean.
+- Ginger and lemongrass: These help reduce any strong seafood smell and add fresh flavor.
+You can use one or both.

 - Add-ins: Some versions add tomatoes for a little sweetness and acidity.
-I used red and green chilies for color and mild heat-you can skip them or adjust to your taste.
-Bell peppers or leafy greens like kangkong (water spinach) also work well and soak up the sauce.
+I used red and green chilies for color and mild heat, but you can skip them or adjust to your taste.
+Bell peppers or leafy greens like kangkong also work well.

 How to Make Adobong Pusit (Step-by-Step)